3.3.1sr1 - SRTC Procedure: Maintenance

 Major Repairs and Renovations

 Major Repairs and Renovation (MRR) projects are funded each year.
-Project lists are created from the Operations Committee, staff input, and prioritized by the President’s Leadership Cabinet to make necessary repairs or improvements to the facilities.
+Project lists are created from staff input and prioritized by the President’s Leadership Cabinet to make necessary repairs or improvements to the facilities.

 A custodial supply inventory is maintained by the Maintenance Supervisors at all sites.
 Supply inventories are taken once per week to insure the availability of adequate cleaning supplies.